jianyeren/IS-477-Team-Project/StatusReport.md

 I focused on engineering and workflow from Week 6 through Week 11.
 In Week 6 I set up small data access runs and recorded source and release information while choosing FIPS as the primary key with clear type handling.
 In Week 7 I finalized extraction details and storage conventions and aligned the workflow with the data lifecycle.
 In Week 8 I aggregated FARA to the county level using population weights and aligned the result with PLACES using county FIPS.
 In Week 9 I produced light profiles and checks and summarized findings across accuracy completeness consistency and timeliness.
 In Week 10 I completed syntactic cleaning including NA normalization type unification and zero padded FIPS and drafted the initial semantic checks.
 In Week 11 I consolidated all steps into a single executable workflow fixed random seeds and wrote short run notes to prepare for parameterization and provenance.

 **Zeyi Hua — Analysis & Documentation**
-I led analysis and documentation across Week 6 to Week 11.
-In Week 6 I completed dataset descriptions and linked them to the data lifecycle with citation and licensing notes.
-In Week 7 I documented storage layout and variable naming and confirmed the handling of FIPS and units.
-In Week 8 I reviewed the aggregated and joined fields for coherence and wrote the first rule for year and vintage alignment.
-In Week 9 I authored the data quality summary and highlighted rural missingness and potential vintage drift.
-In Week 10 I proposed minimal fixes recorded a document before repair guideline and checked how cleaning choices affect analysis.
-In Week 11 I wrote the task updates narrative prepared pilot descriptives and produced a simple visualization to show progress from plan to implementation.
+I led the analysis and documentation process from Week 6 through Week 11.
+In Week 6, I completed dataset descriptions and connected them to the data lifecycle, including citation and licensing notes.
+In Week 7, I documented the storage layout and variable naming conventions, and verified the treatment of FIPS codes and measurement units.
+In Week 8, I reviewed the aggregated and joined fields for consistency and drafted the first rule for year and vintage alignment.
+In Week 9, I authored the data quality summary, identifying rural data gaps and potential vintage drift.
+In Week 10, I proposed minimal fixes, recorded a pre-repair guideline document, and examined how cleaning choices influence analysis outcomes.
+In Week 11, I prepared task update narratives, developed pilot descriptive statistics, and created a simple visualization to illustrate progress from planning to implementation.